aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/add-actions-to-pages/index.md

 ```

 :::note
-The `context.entity$` property was introduced in Vendure v2.2.
+The `context.entity$` property was introduced in Deenruv v2.2.
 If you are using v2.1, you can achieve equivalent functionality
 with this code:

 ```ts